-Your tax-deductible, charitable contributions are vital to the Abilities Foundation's mission.
-MAKE A DONATION NOW USING YOUR CREDIT CARD by calling or e-mailing Frank De Lucia at 727-600-8900 or firstname.lastname@example.org.
+Your tax-deductible, charitable contributions are vital to Abilities' mission.
+MAKE A DONATION NOW USING YOUR CREDIT CARD by calling or e-mailing Frank De Lucia at 727-600-8900 or firstname.lastname@example.org

 Gifts of Cash — Contributions made with cash, checks, or credit cards are the easiest and most popular methods of giving.
 VISA, MC, AMEX, Discover cards accepted.